International Travel

 • Update your U.S. address with USCIS within 10 days of moving using Form AR-11 to ensure you are not denied entry in the future after travel abroad.

-• U.S. consular officials as well as USCIS and CBP officers may review social media activity and group affiliations for national security purposes.
+• U.S. consular officials as well as USCIS and CBP officers may review social media activity and group affiliations of most nonimmigrants for national security purposes.
 In particular, applicants for F, J and M visas will undergo a comprehensive vetting of their online presence, including all social media, and will be required to adjust the privacy settings on their social media profiles to “public” as part of the visa application process.
+As of December 15, 2025, all H-1B (and H-4) visa applicants must also make their social-media profiles public so that consular officers can review them.

 • Avoid affiliations with any group that is known for extremist or controversial political activity.